 I’ve been using Truvia products in my real life for a long time.
 I love how their baking blends bake just like real sugar.
 And not only do you use less sugar when you use the Baking Blend or the Brown Sugar Blend, but you’re also using 75% less calories per serving than regular sugar.

 So, less sugar, less calories, and I just dump it all in the crockpot and let it cook while I do my chores?
 That’s my kind of recipe.

-Let’s break down the recipe, shall we?
+Let’s break down this slow cooker berry crumble, shall we?

 The base of the crumble is fruit, obviously.
 You can use any fruit you like for this recipe, but I used strawberries and blueberries.
 You need about 5 cups total of fruit.
 I used frozen fruit, but fresh would work too.
 If you’re using frozen, make sure to rinse it off first to dissolve any ice chunks or crystals.

 I toss my fruit with some lemon, cornstarch for thickening, and Truvia Baking Blend (which is a savings of about 295 calories vs. real sugar).
 Toss all that into your crockpot.
 I like to use a slow cooker liner, but you don’t have to.